-In Section \ref{subsec: inertia}, we introduced the {\em monodromy filtration} on $\Het{m}(X_{\overline{K}},\QQ_\ell)$, which arose from the monodromy operator $N$, which in turn arose from the $G_K$-action.
-It is conjectured that the monodromy filtration coincides with the weight filtration, and if $\dim X \leq 2$, then this is shown in \cite{rapo}.

-Now, if $X$ is a K3 surface over $K$ satisfying $(\star)$, then there exists a finite field extension $L/K$ and a model ${\cal X}\to\Spec\OO_L$ of $X_L$ as asserted by $(\star)$.
-If the $G_K$-action on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ was unramified to start with, then the weight filtration of $\cal X$ will be trivial, and thus, by Corollary \ref{cor: K3 trivial filtration}, the special fiber ${\cal X}_0$ will be smooth, which implies that $X_L$ has good reduction.
-Thus, we obtain the following result of the second named author and we refer the interested reader to \cite{matsumoto2} for details and a complete proof.
+Now, if $X$ is a K3 surface over $K$ that satisfies $(\star)$, then there exists a finite field extension $L/K$ and a model ${\cal X}\to\Spec\OO_L$ of $X_L$ as asserted by $(\star)$.
+If the $G_K$-representation on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ is unramified, then the weight filtration on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ that arises from the Steenbrink--Rapoport--Zink spectral sequence (see \cite{Steenbrink}, \cite[Satz 2.10]{rapo}, and \cite[Proposition 1.9]{Nakayama} for details) is trivial.
+Together with a result of Persson \cite[Proposition 3.3.6]{Persson}, this implies that the special fiber of ${\cal X}$ is smooth, that is, $X_L$ has good reduction.
+Thus, we obtain the following result of the second named author and we refer to \cite{matsumoto2} for details and a detailed proof.